Mokoto-K/une-ai-competition/readme.md

 - These are the main reasons why i've chosen to scale down my original idea and use just this one asset and this one exchange for the project.

-### Known problems
+## Known problems

 - The entire project, it's one giant problem that weighs me down at night...
-- There is a security mechanism on bybits end which stops market orders for executing against resting orders if it would cause too much slippage in the order book.
+- There is a market security mechanism on bybits end which stops market orders for executing against resting orders if it would cause too much slippage in the order book.
 This is due to running the program on a testnet which has significantly less trading activity and users, this probelem does not exist in the real market.